bashrc2/epicyon/manual/manual.md

 ### Quitting the website formerly known as Twitter
 If you are coming to the fediverse as an exile from the website formerly known as Twitter then you may want to select the option to remove any Twitter posts from your timeline.
 Sometimes people want to make a clean break from Twitter and have no further involvement with it.

-As Twitter turns into an information black hole it's expected that posts on that site may become no longer visible on the open web.
+As Twitter turns into an information black hole populated by generative AI grifters it's expected that posts on that site may become no longer visible on the open web, and even when they are visible they may be unreliable or fake content generated in whole or in part by algorithms.

 ### Alternative contact details
 You can set additional contact details, such as email, XMPP and Matrix addresses.
 So if people want to contact you for private [end-to-end secure](https://en.wikipedia.org/wiki/End-to-end_encryption) chat then they can do so.
 The fediverse was never designed for end-to-end security - it is primarily for public communications - and so it's better to leave secure private chat to the apps which are specialized for that purpose.